-Serbia mining: All fees for natural resources exploitation in one legislation17.
-January 2018. / Mining
+Serbia mining: All fees for natural resources exploitation in one legislation, Mining

 What is public good, who is its user and how much are the fees for using natural resources?
 This is defined in the Draft Law that entered the public debate in the first week of the new year.
 It has included some existing ones, but it also introduces new fees, in order for the state to protect its goods at the same time and make it easier for the economy.